 Rest is crucial for healing.
 Use shoulder ice packs for pain relief.

-Wearing a shoulder bracing helps prevent further damage.
+Wearing a shoulder brace helps prevent further damage.

 Muscle relaxants can help ease deltoid pain and reduce muscle spasms.